About Eva’s Kitties

 - We work hard to make sure that our cats are able to enjoy a quality life that is free from pain and fear.
 We believe that it is our human responsibility to make sure that they are well loved!

-- More than 95% of the money we raise goes into food, pet supplies, and medical care for the cats.
+- The majority of the money we raise goes into food, pet supplies, and medical care for the cats.

 Cathy Livingston, PhD